Steven Laureys: Career

-Prof. Laureys graduated as a Medical Doctor from the Vrije Universiteit Brussel, Belgium, in 1993.
+Laureys graduated as a Medical Doctor from the Vrije Universiteit Brussel, Belgium, in 1993.
 While specializing in neurology he entered a research career and obtained his MSc in Pharmaceutical Medicine working on pain and stroke using in vivo microdialysis and diffusion MRI in the rat (1997).
 Drawn by functional neuroimaging, he moved to the Cyclotron Research Center at the University of Liège, Belgium, where he obtained his PhD studying residual brain function in the vegetative state in 2000.
 He is board-certified in neurology (1998) and in end-of-life and palliative medicine (2004).

 He currently leads the Coma Science Group at the Cyclotron Research Centre of the University of Liège, Belgium.
 He is clinical professor of neurology, at the Liège University Hospital and Research Director at the National Fund for Scientific Research.

 Laureys is chair of the World Federation of Neurology's Coma and Disorders of Consciousness Research Group and of the European Neurological Society's Subcommittee on Coma and Disorders of Consciousness.
 Since 2009, he is invited professor at the Royal Academy of Belgium.
-In 2010, he was invited to give a research lecture at Nobel Forum.